Coriander and Cilantro: What's the Difference?

 Are Coriander and Cilantro Two Different Things?

-What is coriander and cilantro?
+What are coriander and cilantro?
 Are they the same or two totally different things?

 The short answer is: It depends on where you are.
 They mean the same things in some countries, while others treat them as two completely different components.

-It is quite amazing that although people in the UK and the USA allegedly speak the same language, there are a great many discrepancies to be found.
-Whether this applies to the spelling of certain words and/or sometimes even in the specific words employed to convey a particular meaning.
-Consequently, confusion can often reign supreme and lead to damaging — if not in fact offensive — misunderstandings.
+It is quite amazing that although people in the UK and the USA allegedly speak the same language, there are a great many discrepancies to be found, whether this applies to the spelling of certain words and/or sometimes even in the specific words employed to convey a particular meaning.
+Consequently, confusion can often reign supreme and lead to damaging—or even downright offensive—misunderstandings.

 We have here stumbled upon a prime example in the words coriander and cilantro.